-In 2014, we were awarded an extension to our current contract with Bell Helicopter to manufacture skin and skin-to-core components for several of Bell's commercial helicopter models.
-We are currently in discussions with Bell Helicopter for a five-year follow on contract.
-At December 31, 2017 and 2016, \$3.9 million and \$8.9 million, respectively, was included in backlog for orders under this program.
+In 2018, we were awarded a follow-on contract with Bell Helicopter to manufacture skin and skin-to-core components for several of Bell's commercial helicopter models.
+At December 31, 2018 and 2017, \$1.2 million and \$3.9 million, respectively, was included in backlog for orders under this program.
 Annual quantities for this program will vary, as they are dependent upon the orders Bell receives from its customers.